American propaganda during World War II: Womanpower

-The woman war worker was commonly used as a symbol of the home front, perhaps because, unlike a male figure, the question of why she was not serving in the armed forces would not be raised.
+The female war worker was commonly used as a symbol of the home front, perhaps because, unlike a male figure, the question of why she was not serving in the armed forces would not be raised.
 In many stories, the woman worker appeared as an example to a selfish woman who then reformed and obtained employment.

 Magazines were urged to carry fiction suitable for wartime.
 For instance, True Story toned down its Great Depression hostility to working women and featured war work favorably.
 At first, it continued sexual themes, such as female war workers being seduced, having affairs with married men, or engaging in casual affairs.
 The Magazine Bureau objected to this as hindering recruitment, and argued that war workers should not be shown as more prone to dalliance than other women.
 As a result, True Story removed such themes from stories featuring female war workers.
 The ambitious career woman whose life culminated in disaster still appeared, but only when motivated by self-interest; whereas women who worked from patriotic motives were able to maintain their marriages and bear children rather than suffer miscarriages and infertility, as working women invariably suffered in pre-war stories.
 Stories showed that war work could redeem a woman with a sordid past.
-Saturday Evening Post changed its depiction of working women even more: the pre-war, destructive career wife vanished entirely, and now employed women could also have happy families.
+Saturday Evening Post changed its depiction of working women even more: the pre-war destructive career wife vanished entirely, and now employed women could also have happy families.

 The image of the "glamour girl" was adapted to wartime conditions by depicting women in factory work as attractive and overtly showed that a woman could keep her looks while performing war work.
 Fictional romances presented war workers as winning the attention of soldiers, in preference to girls who lived for pleasure.
 The motives for female war workers were often presented as bringing their men home earlier, or making a safer world for their children.
 Depictions of female war workers often suggested that they were working only for the duration, and planned to return full-time to the home afterward.

 The appeal for women workers suggested that by performing war work, a woman supported her brother, boyfriend or husband in the armed forces, and hastened the day when he could return home.

 In the armed forces

-Women's groups and organizations were asked to recruit women for the WACS, WAVES, WASPS and other female branches of the services.
+Women's groups and organizations were asked to recruit women for the WACS, WAVES, WASPS, and other female branches of the services.

 The image of the "glamour girl" was applied to women in the military, to reassure women that joining the military did not make them less feminine.
 In fictional romances, women in uniform won the hearts of soldiers who preferred them to women who did not support the war effort.